Ethiopian troops, refugees fleeing fighting cross into Sudan

 And aid groups warn the humanitarian needs will grow.
 A United Nations spokesman told reporters on Monday that discussions were underway on the relocation of all non-essential U.N. staff and on gaining humanitarian access.

-Ethiopia’s federal government continued to assert military gains Tuesday, with the defense forces saying they had seized the Humera airport in Tigray, ner the border with Sudan and Eritrea.
+Ethiopia’s federal government continued to assert military gains Tuesday, with the defense forces saying they had seized the Humera airport in Tigray, near the border with Sudan and Eritrea, the state-affiliated Fana Broadcasting Corporate reported.

 Eritrea has said little publicly on the fighting but has blamed the TPLF, a longtime rival, for starting it.
 Eritrea’s ambassador to Kenya and Tanzania, Beyene Russom, scoffed in a tweet at the idea the TPLF, with “a huge arsenal of a quantity & quality bigger than most of African countries,” would negotiate with Ethiopia’s federal government.
 “Then what?
 Allow it to secede?
 Rule Ethiopia again?” he asked.